Sotrovimab (VIR-7831) Antibody Description

 May 7, 2021 - The European Medicine Agency (EMA) human medicines committee confirmed it had started a ‘rolling review’ of data on sotrovimab (also known as VIR-7831 and GSK4182136), a monoclonal antibody developed by GlaxoSmithKline and Vir Biotechnology, Inc. for the treatment of COVID-19.
 The decision to start the rolling review is based on preliminary results from an ongoing study looking at the ability of the medicine to prevent hospitalization or death in non-hospitalized patients with COVID-19.
 However, EMA has not yet received the full dataset, and it is too early to draw any conclusions regarding the benefit-risk balance of the medicine.

-May 7, 2021 - Vir Bio confirmed Sotrovimab, along with VIR-7832, is being evaluated in the Phase 1b/2a National Health Service-supported AGILE trial in adults with mild to moderate COVID-19.
+May 7, 2021 - Vir Bio confirmed Sotrovimab, along with VIR-7832, is evaluated in Phase 1b/2a National Health Service-supported AGILE trial in adults with mild to moderate COVID-19.
 VIR-7832 is the second monoclonal antibody from the Vir-GSK collaboration to be investigated as a potential COVID-19 treatment.